jicka/FTL-Hindsight/README.md

 The code that reads the continue.sav file is based on [Vhati's profile editor](https://github.com/Vhati/ftl-profile-editor) and the [python implementation by whiskeythecat](https://github.com/whiskeythecat/ftl_twitch).

-The idea for the tool stems from Crow's excellent points on players tendency to focus on short-term RNG and micromanagement mistakes, instead of looking at the overall decision-making that made them weaker against that specific RNG.
+The idea for the tool stems from Crow Revell's excellent points on the tendency to focus on short-term RNG and micromanagement mistakes, instead of looking at the overall decision-making that made the ship weaker in the first place.